kumarm17/Seal/CHECK.md

 # Cryptoforest

-Cryptoforest is an implementation of homomorphic neural random forest.
+Cryptoforest is an implementation of homomorphic neural random forest which is homomorphic evaluation of [Neural Random Forest](https://arxiv.org/pdf/1604.07143.pdf).
 For implementation, we use homomorphic encryption library [Microsoft SEAL](https://github.com/microsoft/SEAL).
 Cryptoforest uses [CKKS](https://eprint.iacr.org/2016/421.pdf) encryption scheme which is implemented in SEAL to support homomorphic evaluation for approximate arithmatic.

 ## Getting started
 First install the Visual Studio 2022 with C++ CMake Tools for Windows, Clang++ (>= 5.0) or GNU G++ (>= 6.0), CMake (>= 3.13) and Xcode toolchain (>= 9.3), CMake (>= 3.13) for Windows, Linux and MacOS, respectively before installing [Microsoft SEAL](https://github.com/microsoft/SEAL) library.